 Full results available after email unlock.
 No paywall for the core diagnostic.

-Find out what's holding the business to you, and what that concentration is costing: in margin, in time, or in future deal value.
+Find out what's holding the business to you, and what that concentration costs you: in margin, in time, or in future deal value.

 Want precision tracking?
-The Authority Gap Calculator measures the seven operational metrics that drive your score.
-Requires one week of decision tracking.
+The Authority Gap measures the seven operational metrics that drive your score.
+One week of decision tracking required.